KubaWisniewski/CarProject/README.md

 # Car Project - Academic project

-Basic of object-oriented programming in C++.
+Basics of object-oriented programming in C++.